Write with Hugo House with Miz Floes

 All meetings take place in-person at The Seattle Public Library Douglass-Truth Branch.
 View their calendar here.

-Space is extremely limited due to class size, registration is on a first-come, first-served basis.
-The library does not require masks though they are strongly recommended and free masks are provided.
+No pre-registration is required, sign-up at the library takes place day of the event and is on a first-come, first-served basis.
+Space is limited due to classroom size.
+The library does not require masks though they are strongly recommended, and free masks are provided.

 Miz Portiontè Floes was born in Chicago, Illinois in 1969.
 As a youth residing in the urban richness of a “concrete jungle”, she was no stranger to poverty.
 Miz has always been fascinated with cultural history as well as literature.
 Despite Miz’s profound fondness for music, it was through poetry that Miz found her escape from the madness that surrounded her, as an at-risk youth in a large city.
 What began as escape soon transformed into passion.
 Miz’s first manuscript, I’m Still Growing Vol. 1, was self-published in 2005.
 Miz has delved even further into the world of poetic verse; authoring five additional poetic manuscripts, and three spoken word theater productions!
 Her artistry continues to evolve.